boazbk/crypto/lec_02_computational-security.md

 where each of these two distributions is obtained by sampling a random
 $k{\leftarrow_{\tiny R}}{\{0,1\}}^n$.

-Working out the proof is an excellent way to make sure you understand both the definition of Computational secrecy and computational indistinguishability, and hence we leave it as an exercise.
+Working out the proof is an excellent way to make sure you understand both the definition of computational secrecy and computational indistinguishability, and hence we leave it as an exercise.

 One intuition for computational indistinguishability is that it is related to some notion of *distance*.